Pocket-Plan/pocket-plan.github.io/about.md

 Our daily obligations, commitments and distractions default us into a state of neglect.
 Faced with the decision between improvement and stagnation, which of the two would one choose?
 I think most of us would choose stagnation.
 This is not because we lack skill or the resources to improve, but because comfort has inundated us with a stupor.
 In professional spheres, negligence is punished with humiliation: stripped of your licence to practise, reputation scorned, and your ability to make a living vanish.

 But as to neglience in our very lives?
 What is one punished with?
 I can't answer that with certainty, but it may be a depression in hauora: our physical, mental/emotional, social and spiritual well-being.
-To combat such a force, I've found a life that exercses [stoicism](https://www.artofmanliness.com/2016/12/21/call-new-strenuous-age/) to be the most rewarding.
+To combat such a force, I've found a life that exercises [stoicism](https://www.artofmanliness.com/2016/12/21/call-new-strenuous-age/) to be the most rewarding.

 My name is [Cornelius](http://www.github.com/{{site.github_username}}) and I want to learn, grow and challenge myself.
 I'm always looking for my blindspots so tell me when they show.
 Pocket Plan is my personal framework for accelerated learning and prototyping.